ferdium/ferdium-server/README.md

 3. Optionally, you can [set up Nginx as a reverse proxy](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04#set-up-nginx-as-a-reverse-proxy-server).

-For more information on configuring the Docker image, please read [the ferdi docker documentation](./docker/README.md).
+For more information on configuring the Docker image, please read [the Ferdi docker documentation](./docker/README.md).

 ### Manual setup